pippim/pippim.github.io/index.md

 # Qaulified header 5    <a id="hdr5"></a>
 ```

-- **Note:** The `SCSS` file to interpret `hdr-bar` and `hdr-btn` are kept in `assets/css/style.scss`.
+- If you would like to modify the buttons, `hdr-bar` and `hdr-btn` are kept in `assets/css/style.scss`.

-- Pippim appends two spaces to the end of block quotes in Stack Exhange answers.
-Take for example how block quotes are defined in Stack Exchange:
+- Block quotes are defined in Stack Exchange like this:
 ```
 > line 1
 > line 2